 - Making the legal transition from one gender to the other is a big step, usually accomplished through a name change, gender change on one's driver's license, and obtaining a new birth certificate. - Without a legal change of gender, a person's legal identity will remain whatever her/his legal documents indicate, making it important to consider the legal as well as physical and emotional steps to transition. - While no one at the courthouse is likely to question the name a person writes on a legal document and will not ask for identification, it is important to note that providing "false" information on legal documents is perjury.
-This can be particularly problematic for a transperson who has not taken legal steps but is appearing in court, perhaps as the Respondent or Petitioner on a Protection Order. - The lack of legal name and/or gender change can easily be used to further harass or intimidate by using the person's former name or gender. - Advocates can help transgender clients by providing information about the legal name and gender change processes.
-However, like any other legal matter, minors will need their parents' involvement or will need to request that the court find they are emancipated in order to access the legal system for these purposes. - General information on these topics and links to other resources may be found at: http://www.gicofcolo.org/resources/instructions-to-change-name-dl-birth-certificate-and-passport.aspx.
+This can be particularly problematic for a trans-person who has not taken legal steps but is appearing in court, perhaps as the Respondent or Petitioner on a Protection Order. - The lack of legal name and/or gender change can easily be used to further harass or intimidate by using the person's former name or gender. - Advocates can help transgender clients by providing information about the legal name and gender change processes.
+However, like any other legal matter, minors will need their parents' involvement or will need to request that the court find they are emancipated in order to access the legal system for these purposes. - General information on these topics and links to other resources may be found at: www.giccolorado.org/ resources-2/documentation-change.